shapeshed/shapeshed.com/content/posts/photoshop_101_burn_dodge_and_sponge_tools.md

-{
-  "slug": "photoshop-101-burn-dodge-and-sponge-tools",
-  "title": "Photoshop 101 - Burn, Dodge and Sponge Tools", "date": "2007-02-05T00:00:00+00:00",
++++
+date = "2007-02-05T00:00:00+00:00"
-  "description": "More art-working tools that come straight from the darkroom to Photoshop.
-You can use these to fine tune your images and correct malformed exposure.", "tags": [
+description = "More art-working tools that come straight from the darkroom to Photoshop.
+You can use these to fine tune your images and correct malformed exposure." slug = "photoshop-101-burn-dodge-and-sponge-tools" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - Burn, Dodge and Sponge Tools"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## Straight from the darkroom